derbalkon/B360M-CoffeeLake-Hackintosh/README.md

 ## Changelog

+### 11/03/2020

+- Updated OpenCore to v0.6.3
+- Updated `Lilu` and her friends

+<details><summary><strong>History changes</strong></summary>

   ### 10/07/2020

   - Updated OpenCore to v0.6.2
   - Updated `Lilu` and her friends
   - Set new entries of OpenCore v0.6.2 config to failsafe as they are mainly relevant to legacy machines
   - Drop `SSDT-MEM2-DMAC.aml`, not necessary

-<details><summary><strong>History changes</strong></summary>

   ### 09/17/2020